valters/play-acme-protocol/readme.md

 ## Status

-This scala AcmeProtocol library needs formal testing.
+This protocol library was based on an early draft specification.
+This is now out of date.

 Using scala 2.11.5 and java 1.8 SDK, with IntelliJ IDEA 14.